DTS-STN/eligibility-estimator/.github/README.md

 ### Values that need to be configured:

-#### Replace next-template name to new project name
+#### Replace eligibility-estimator-client name to new project name

-Search "next-template", replace in package.json, run "npm i" in terminal and confirm package-lock.json is updated
+Search "eligibility-estimator-client", replace in package.json, run "npm i" in terminal and confirm package-lock.json is updated

 #### Configuring Helm